Decomposing a Monolith into Smart Surfaces

 catalog

-first you have to figure out what surfaces even exist in the monolith. we crawl the existing Nuxt app, identify distinct user workflows, and catalog them. each route or group of routes becomes a candidate surface. this is mostly automated — we scan the pages directory, extract route metadata, and map out what talks to what.
+figure out what surfaces exist in the monolith. we crawl the existing Nuxt app, identify distinct user workflows, and catalog them. each route or group of routes becomes a candidate surface. this is mostly automated: we scan the pages directory, extract route metadata, and map out what talks to what.

 spec

-once you've identified a surface you need to define it precisely. what data does it need? what components does it render? what user actions does it support? the spec captures all of this in a structured format. think of it like a contract — the surface promises to handle these inputs and produce these outputs.
+define the surface precisely. what data does it need? what components does it render? what user actions does it support? the spec captures all of this in a structured format. it's a contract: the surface promises to handle these inputs and produce these outputs.

 prototype